 The written exam consists in essay questions referring to the concepts, models and cases discussed in class.
 Essay questions test students' ability to apply broad concepts and principles related to urban tourism discussed in class, as well as students' ability to generalise, analyse and support arguments with evidence both from the literature and from concrete cases.

 The field project is an opportunity to tackle first-hand critical issues in tourism and it consists of developing a real tourism project and presenting it to an industry discussant.
 This allows to verifiy (a) the ability of students in applying the knowledge acquired in class, (b) their ability to develop a feasible tourism project and (c) to present it effectively.
 Tha assessment includes a peer evaluation.

 - Both evaluations must be sufficient (grade ≥ 18).

-The reading list is provided in the syllabus at the beginning of the course.
-It includes readings from academic journals, reports, and slides/other class materials.
+The reading list is provided in the syllabus at the beginning of the course and it is a mix of papers from academic journals, reports, and slides.

 In accordance with intellectual property rights rules, different materials are available in different ways:

 - On the Bocconi Bboard platform of the course

 - On the ad hoc web course reserve, provided by the Library